MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/prerequisites.md

 ## Enable code components

-The automation kit is utilizing the Power Platform creator kit, which was developed to bootstrap and enhance canvas apps look and feel.
-This kit uses Fluent UI references and guidelines.
-Read more about Fluent.
+The Automation Kit uses the Power Platform Creator Kit, which was developed to bootstrap and enhance canvas apps look and feel.
+The Creator Kit uses Fluent UI references and guidelines.
 [Read more about fluent](https://www.microsoft.com/design/fluent/)

-The creator Kit uses a Component library and code components.
-We must enable Code components inside ALL the environments that the automation kit will be installed in.
+The Creator Kit uses a component library and code components.
+We must enable code components inside ALL the environments that the Automation Kit will be installed in.

 > [!WARNING]
-> You will have to uninstall and potentially lose all data if Power Apps component framework for canvas apps is not turned on the environments where the automation kit is installed or upgraded.
+> You will have to uninstall and potentially lose all data if Power Apps component framework for canvas apps is not turned on the environments where the Automation Kit is installed or upgraded.
 Enable component framework before installing or upgrading.
 ![A screenshot that displays the environments](media/CodeComponentsTurnedOn.png)